 Records and anti-records of weather indicators:

-1. Most sudden cold snap that occurred in one day was observed in Browning, Montana, USA.
-On January 23-24, 1916, the temperature dropped from 6.7 ° C to -49 ° C
+1. Most cold snap, which occurred in one day, was observed in Browning, Montana, USA.
+On January 23-24, 1916, the temperature dropped from 6.7 °C to -49 °C

-5. The hottest place is in Al-Aziziya, Libya, where the temperature was 57.8 ° C on September 13, 1922.
+5. The hottest place is in Al-Aziziya, Libya, where on September 13, 1922 the temperature was 57.8 ° C.

 6. The highest average annual temperature over a 6-year period was observed in Ethiopia.
-And it was 34.4 ° C
+And it was 34.4 °C

-8. The coldest place is the Vostok station (Antarctica).
-On July 21, 1983, the temperature dropped to -89.2 ° С
+8. The coldest place is considered to be the Vostok station (Antarctica).
+On July 21, 1983, the temperature dropped to -89.2 °C

-10. The strongest single rain took place on March 15-16, 1952 in Chilaos, Fr.
+10. The heaviest single rain occurred on March 15-16, 1952 in Chilaos, o.
 Reunion, Indian Ocean: 1867 mm of precipitation fell there in 24 hours.

-11. The highest rainfall during the year (1860-1861) was recorded in Cherrapunji, India, at 22,987 mm.
+11. The highest rainfall during the year (1860-1861) was recorded in Cherrapunji, India - 22,987 mm.

 14. The highest atmospheric pressure was recorded at the Agata weather station, Siberia, Russia.
 On December 31, 1968, the pressure was 812.4 mm Hg.
 Art.